Language selection

 2. Quota control for each category of FCFS TRQ goods is managed through two General Import Permits (GIP) – GIP No. 20 – Wheat and Wheat Products and Barley and Barley Products and GIP No. 100 – Eligible Agricultural Goods.

-4. The FCFS TRQs are administered on a marketing year basis (August 1 to July 31).
-GIP No. 20 is in force each marketing year as of August 1, for each of the four categories of goods, and applies to goods accounted for during that quota year.
-For each category, goods accounted for after the day on which the quota is deemed to be filled as set out in the Notice to Importers, are classified as over access commitment and assessed at the rate of duty of over access commitment.
+4. The FCFS TRQs are administered on a marketing year basis ( to ).
+GIP No. 20 is in force each marketing year as of , for each of the four categories of goods, and applies to goods accounted for during that quota year.
+For each category, goods accounted for after the day and time on which the quota is deemed to be filled, as set out in the Notice to Importers, are classified as over access commitment and assessed at the rate of duty of over access commitment.
 GIP No. 20 continues to be in force for the remaining categories of goods until the quota for each of the categories has been filled.
-Goods accounted for after the expiry of the quota may, under exceptional circumstances, (e.g. trade agreements) be classified at the preferred rate of duty of within access commitment if an importer has obtained a supplemental import permit from Global Affairs Canada.
+Goods accounted for after the expiry of the quota may, under exceptional circumstances, be classified at the preferred rate of duty of within access commitment if an importer has obtained a supplemental import permit from Global Affairs Canada.

 5. When the quota for a particular category of FCFS TRQ goods is filled, GIP No. 20 ceases to apply in respect of the goods, and GIP No. 100 starts to apply for the same quota year.
-GIP No. 100 covers unlimited imports of eligible agricultural goods, and must be used for imports of FCFS TRQ goods accounted for after the day on which the quota for a category is deemed to be filled as set out in the Notice to Importers, even if accounted for after the coming into force of the next quota year.
+GIP No. 100 covers unlimited imports of eligible agricultural goods, and must be used for imports of FCFS TRQ goods accounted for after the day and time on which the quota for a category is deemed to be filled as set out in the Notice to Importers.
 At no time are both GIP No. 20 and GIP No. 100 applicable to the same category of goods.
 All imports under GIP No. 100 are assessed at the applicable rate of duty, which is generally the over access commitment rate of duty.

 7. Pursuant to section 10 of the Customs Tariff, the CBSA is responsible for classifying goods under a tariff item in accordance with the General Rules for the Interpretation of the Harmonized System and the Canadian Rules, unless otherwise provided.
 The CBSA cannot classify a good under a tariff item that contains the phrase within access commitment unless the good is imported under the authority of a permit issued under section 8.3 of the Export and Import Permits Act (EIPA) and in compliance with the conditions of that permit.